U.S. Route 377

 U.S. Route 377 (US 377) is a 478 mi north–south United States highway.
-Originally formed as a short spur to connect Denton and Fort Worth, Texas, it has since been extended northward into Oklahoma and southward to Del Rio, Texas, near the U.S. border with Mexico.
+Originally formed as a short spur to connect Denton and Fort Worth, Texas; it has since been extended southward toward Del Rio, Texas near the U.S. border with Mexico, and northward into Oklahoma.

 Route description

 Texas

 The southern terminus is in Del Rio, Texas at an intersection with U.S. Route 90.
 It goes north of town co-signed with U.S. Route 277 for 20 miles (32 km).
 After splitting off, it enters Edwards County and Carta Valley.
 It meets SH 55 at the county seat, Rocksprings, before serving as the western terminus of SH 41.
 About 20 miles north of Rocksprings, the route meets with the headwaters of the South Llano River, which follows the route into Junction, Texas.
 It heads northeast into Kimble County, crossing the county line near Telegraph.
 At Junction, it meets both Interstate 10 and US 83.
 It then continues northeast through London, extreme southeastern Menard County, and Mason County.
 In Mason County, US 377 passes through Streeter before forming a concurrency with SH 29 near Grit.
 In Mason, SH 29 splits off to its own alignment while US 377 turns north to join U.S. Route 87.

 US 87/377 head north together into Brady, where they meet US 190, the southern terminus of US 283, and SH 71.
 US 377 splits off to the north and heads to Mercury and crosses the Colorado River near Winchell.
 In Brownwood, US 377 joins with U.S. Route 67, following its routing all the way to Stephenville, where US 377 splits off on its own again.
 US 377 then enters Hood County, where it passes through the county seat, Granbury.
 It cuts the corners of both Johnson County and Parker County before entering Tarrant County and the Dallas-Fort Worth Metroplex.

 US 377 crosses Interstate 20 at exit 429A in Benbrook.
 It then enters Fort Worth proper, meeting SH 183 and Spur 580.
 It runs northeast on Camp Bowie Blvd. to Interstate 30, which it begins a concurrency with.
 At the Interstate 35W junction, it heads north along that highway before splitting off at Exit 52A (Belknap St.).
 It heads due north at the Denton Highway and continues to run parallel to I-35W through many Fort Worth suburbs, including Haltom City, Watauga, Keller, Westlake, Roanoke, and Argyle.

-In Denton, it crosses Interstate 35E and has a brief concurrency with US 380 through the eastern portion of Denton into Crossroads.
+In Denton, it joins Interstate 35E via a "wrong-way" concurrency to Loop 288 (as of January 2025), then has a concurrency with Loop 288 before joining US 380 through the eastern portion of Denton into Crossroads; US 377 had previously crossed I-35E before its concurrency with US 380 north of Downtown Denton..

 After splitting from US 380, US 377 runs through Crossroads and north into Krugerville.
 It continues through Aubrey, through Pilot Point, Tioga, and Collinsville, before having an interchange with US 82 at Whitesboro.
 It the heads north to cross Lake Texoma (the Red River) into Oklahoma.